hrithikwins/hubs-docs/docs/dev-client-networking.md

 [`network instantiated entities`](#createnetworkedentity) are created synchronously.
 That is, any asynchronous loading that entities need to do to be &ldquo;fully realized&rdquo; will happen later.
-For example some accociated components or descendant entities may be set up asynchronously [as explained here](./dev-client-gameplay.html#asynchronous-component-initialization).
+For example some associated components or descendant entities may be set up asynchronously [as explained here](./dev-client-gameplay.html#asynchronous-component-initialization).

 Between the time that the `network instantiated entities` are created and the